mdn/content/files/en-us/web/http/compression/index.md

 Lossy compression algorithms are usually more efficient than loss-less ones.

 > **Note:** As compression works better on a specific kind of files, it usually provides nothing to compress them a second time.
-In fact, this is often counter productive as the cost of the overhead (algorithms usually need a dictionary that add to the initial size) can be higher than the extra gain in compression resulting in a larger file.
+In fact, this is often counterproductive as the cost of the overhead (algorithms usually need a dictionary that adds to the initial size) can be higher than the extra gain in compression resulting in a larger file.
 Do not use the two following techniques for files in a compressed format.

 ## End-to-end compression